The Nikon Coolpix AW 100 Underwater Point and Shoot Camera

 - Difficult to figure out how to take more control from the camera.
 If you can live with Point and Shoot it’s no problem.

 - Some menu items are difficult to find such as the GPS function.
 I’m still not sure how I finally got there.

 - Lens is located at the left upper corner.
 Hard to point quickly due to the lens being off-center.
 If holding with two hands, left fingers often get in the way and show up on image.
 Really do not like the position of the lens.

-- 16 megapixel sensor – too many pixels crammed on to the sensor which creates noise, especially on such a small digital sensor.
+- 16-megapixel sensor – too many pixels crammed onto the sensor which creates noise, especially on such a small digital sensor.
 The images look great until you look at them at 100%.
-The it looks like A LOT of noise reduction, AKA smearing is going on.
-For normal-sized prints this should not be an issue but then you don’t need a 16 megapixel chip.
+Then it looks like A LOT of noise reduction, AKA smearing is going on.
+For normal-sized prints this should not be an issue but then you don’t need a 16-megapixel chip.